 Considering the kitsch qualities of the perfect home, qualities of women’s work and traditional images that are produced around idealized romantic relationships, this work conceptually discusses the discourse of romantic relationships.
 The body of work produced functions as an installation, focusing on the element of kitsch and heartache, and viewing painting within the expanded field.

-This work originated as method of self care, creating a visual language of mark making that communicates and reclaims emotional trauma from romantic relationships in addressing ambiguous loss, a term coined by Pauline Boss.
-Ambiguous loss, defined as experiencing grief or mourning the loss for people who are still alive, operates within the installation to process trauma and to reclaim memory by documenting visually the on-going process of emotional healing.
+This work originated as method of self care, creating a visual language of mark making that communicates and reclaims emotional trauma from romantic relationships.
+The installation was created to process trauma and to reclaim memory by documenting visually the on-going process of emotional healing.

 Research is about understanding the discourse of relationships through the philosophical lens of Roland Barthes’ A Lovers Discourse: Fragments; Diane Ackerman’s The Natural History of Love, and through the feminist perspective, of bell hooks’ All About Love.
 The conceptual realm opens the dialogue beyond the personal experience beyond the “trauma porn” of a single personal event.